aametwally/WEVOTE/README.md

 ```

 #### Abundance profiling output format:
-Each line of the Abundance file has 10 fileds.
-Output lines have comma-delimted fields; from left to right, they are:
+The abundance ouput file is a comma-seprated file that has 10 fields; from left to right, they are:
 * Taxon: taxonomy ID
 * Count: number of reads classified to the taxon in the first field
 * Superkingdom: the name of the superkingdom corresponding to the taxonomy id of the first field.
 This field is left empty if no defined superkingdom for this taxon